karlicoss/vkdump/README.md

     * handle vk.exceptions.VkAPIError:
     * tests (maybe only for DB sanity)
     * decide on the storage type (sqlite via dataset?)
+        * apparently, json file is fine, there are about 10Mb of favs
     * features:
         * tracking friends, to see follow/unfollow dynamics
         * track user info of people you are friends to/follow